 People in that culture would lie down beside the table while eating.
 This phrase indicates that all those at the table are family and close friends.
-The in the kingdom of heaven sons of the kingdom will be cast out the sons of the kingdom
+The joy in the kingdom of God is frequently spoken of as if the people there were feasting.
+Alternate translation: "live as family and friends"

+in the kingdom of heaven